kwaw kese

 In a subsequent tweet, the creator of Madtime Entertainment contrasted making music in his own nation with doing it “elsewhere,” where a buddy “produced one song for a performer and has made over 2 million dollars” out of that one endeavor.

-The Music Rights Organization, however, became aware of his tirades (GHAMRO).
+The Ghana Music Rights Organization, however, became aware of his tirades (GHAMRO).

 The ‘Abodam' hitmaker already has GHC 13,000 in their black box, but Rex Omar, the GHAMRO Interim Chairman, revealed that he has not updated his records and would be paid as soon as he gives data for that.